History

 1995

 Together with Warren Dutton, I planted a four-acre pinot vineyard on Taylor Lane directly across the street from the Summa Vineyard.
-I named it “Occidental Vineyard” because it overlooked the Pacific and reminded me of my time at Ridge.
+I named it “Occidental Vineyard” because it overlooked the Pacific and reminded me of my time at Ridge harvesting old vine zinfandel from Harrison Grade.

 1998

-I had the rare opportunity to taste the coastal pinot noirs I was making from the Flowers and Hirsch vineyards alongside the first pinots produced from the Occidental Vineyard on Taylor Lane, as well as the Littorai pinots from the Thierot Vineyard next door.
-These comparative tastings were invaluable in guiding the direction that Occidental’s future vineyard development would later take.
+I had the rare opportunity to taste the coastal pinot noirs I was making from the Flowers and Hirsch vineyards alongside the first pinots produced from the Occidental Vineyard on Taylor Lane; also included was the Littorai pinot from the Thieriot Vineyard next door.
+These comparative tastings were invaluable in guiding the direction that Occidental’s future vineyard development would take.

 1999

-I purchased the 100-acre Bodega Headlands property.
-Twenty acres of pinot noir were planted in 2001.
+The 100-acre Bodega Headlands property was purchased.
+20 acres of pinot noir were planted in 2001.

 2008